xray-forge/stalker-xrf-engine/README.md

 # 🎮 [Stalker XR-TS template](README.md)

 <p>
-XRTS template for STALKER provides foundation for creating mods that are more maintainable and easier to develop.
+XRTS template for STALKER provides foundation for creating mods.
-The template uses TypeScript and custom build tools to ensure type safety, support unified development tools, automated builds, and a shared template for mods development.
+The template uses TypeScript and custom build tools to ensure type safety, simplify development, automated builds, and provide shared template for mods development.
 </p>

 ## 📦 In short

-- Game scripts rewritten with typescript, more scalable and easier to develop
+- Game scripts engine rewritten with typescript
 - Custom build pipeline to add verification steps and simplify development
 - Tools to generate UI forms from JSX
 - Tools to generate configs from dynamic typescript